 The beginning of a new year is a great time to make a few resolutions.
 Most of which we don’t keep.
 Starting the gym, losing some weight or starting some good healthy habits like attempting to get out of money troubles or fix bad credit.
 Your electronic gadgets around the house need a little TLC now and again to keep them operating properly and to hopefully keep them running for a while.

 Some basic maintenance and cleaning practices should be done to your equipment on a regular basis and not just once a year.
-Some should be done daily if you're a germaphobe and some should be done weekly or ever few months.
+Some should be done daily if you're a germaphobe and some should be done weekly or every few months.
 Most are pretty simple and don't require much equipment but a cleaning rage and a few minutes of your time.
-In this Six Tips for Healthy Tech Gadgets we will give you a few tips to help keep your tech gadgets in top condition for the coming year.
+In this Six Tips for Healthy Tech Gadgets, we will give you a few tips to help keep your tech gadgets in top condition for the coming year.

 1. Clean Up Your Gear